 Tip: Your completed courses are a real reason for proud.
 Put it on your wall.
 But without any practical implementation of your learning results into work is nothing.
 It is a pure “certificates-hunt”.
 And, please, don’t tell me that you are a person who just likes to learn new and discover unknown horizons.

 Every certificate attached to the Exceptional Talent Visa Application has to be supported by your existing experience.
-By the way, in my Talent Visa App, I explain how to do this trick with supporting documents.
+By the way, for More Talent Visa Help members, I explain how to do this trick with supporting documents.
 Then, in this post, you can read extra details on continuous learning as a qualifying criterion for Tech Nation Visa applications.

 5. Future Unicorn LTD

 “I have an idea of a unicorn startup.
 This is like a new Facebook (Google, Uber, Petiole) with some elements of LinkedIn.
 But it is for blockchain experts with embedded VR experience and big data.
 My startup was selected to participate in the Cool Accelerator Program in London.”Applicant for Tier 1 Exceptional Talent Visa in Digital Technologies, who didn’t get Endorsement